mathursaksham/PSAzureStack-HCI/Readme.md.txt

-1. Extract the folder on Desktop
+Extract the folder on Desktop
-2. Make sure the name of folder is Scripts
+Make sure the name of folder is Scripts
-3. Every automation has a requirement of certain details (please refer cluster.csv & storage.csv)
+Every automation has a requirement of certain details (please refer cluster.csv & storage.csv) Execute the index.ps1